andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ## Lock Types

 Exclusive locks, and shared locks.
-Prefer shared locks.

 `AccessExclusiveLock` - Locks the table, queries are not allowed.

+Table locks and row locks.

 ## Tools